How Outschool won the pandemic

 The efficacy of online learning is being tracked and assessed post-pandemic.
 Test scores dropped nationally in math and reading as schools closed and moved to online classes.
 “Learning loss” became a buzzword and teachers in the U.S. surveyed ranked virtual learning barely above skipping school in terms of effectiveness.
 A World Bank study showed that in low- and middle-income countries, children living in “learning poverty” rose to 70% because of “long school closures and the ineffectiveness of remote learning to ensure full learning continuity during school closures.”

-But Outschool isn’t intended to be used as a replacement for traditional classroom learning.
+But Outschool isn’t necessarily intended to be used as a replacement for traditional classroom learning.
 Many parents, like me, turn to Outschool as a way to keep their kids busy and engaged in a more constructive use of screentime.
 One mom I spoke with views Outschool classes as a higher-quality, more engaging alternative to watching an instructional video on YouTube, and liked the way, for instance, her kids learned new and creative ways to play with their Legos while getting encouragement and positive feedback from a Lego master-style instructor.

 For Nathoo, tracking learning and knowledge based only on standardized testing falls short; they cover a narrow range of subjects and can “train” kids to learn to the test.
 Outschool is currently creating a proprietary “love of learning” metric, which measures things like attendance and, through surveys, whether the learner pursued more classes or information about a particular topic after taking a class, like checking on a book on Korean culture after taking Korean language class.